nimishamw/diem/developers.diem.com/docs/tools/cli-reference.md

 major_command subcommand [options]
 ```

 If you enter only the major command, it will show the help information for that command.
-Major commands can be any one of the following:
+Major commands can be any one of the following:---

----

  #### `account | a` &mdash;  Account related operations.
 Subcommands include: